microsoft/AttackSurfaceAnalyzer/README.md

 The application works by taking a snapshot before and after software installation for comparing key security impactful changes.

-ATSAN analysis has proven to be valuable in identifying additional items to be considered in a threat model and detecting specific areas for additional fuzz testing.
+ASA analysis has proven to be valuable in identifying additional items to be considered in a threat model and detecting specific areas for additional fuzz testing.

-Typical users of ATSAN include:
+Example users of ASA include:
 * DevOps Engineers - view changes to the system attack surface introduced by your software.
 * IT Security Auditors - evaluate risk presented by select software before general